amper5and/node-google-voice/readme.md

 		password: 'password'
 	});

+### Unread counts
-### Get the numbers of unread messages in each GV label
+Get the numbers of unread messages in each GV label

 	client.getCounts(function(error, counts){
 		if(err){